ECGs for Nurses

 - Written by a nurse and aimed specifically at nurses.

-- Easy-to-access information, with lots of examples and
+- Easy-to-access information, with lots of examples and advice.

 - Essential for nurses working and studying in intensive care, high dependency units, theatre, theatre recovery, coronary care units, medical wards and accident and emergency.